guibueno/guibueno.github.io/_docs/04-practice.markdown

 This section highlights that language learners may need to **reduce the extraneous cognitive load** in their language learning practices, while also **increasing the intrinsic cognitive load**.

-The design of practice environments can address this need.
+Practice environments can be designed explicitly to address these needs.

-By doing so, once a language leaner engages in a practice activity, his/her complete focus will be devoted to language learning, not to any decision-making nor to operating other tools.
+By doing so, when a language leaner engages in a practice activity, his/her complete focus will be devoted to language learning, rather than any decision-making or operating other tools.